MEMBERSHIP AT IEC OF OREGON PROVIDES VALUE

 IEC’s Group Plan with SAIF Corporation allows you to receive exclusive discounts and special offers on your worker’s compensation insurance.

 IEC of Oregon is active in the recruitment and training of the next generation and development of their careers.
-IEC of Oregon runs two separate apprenticeship programs:
+IEC of Oregon runs four separate apprenticeship programs:

-- Area One Limited Energy program in conjunction with Clackamas Community College in Wilsonville
+- Area I Limited Energy Class A and Class B programs in conjunction with Clackamas Community College in Wilsonville

-- Area Two Inside Electrical program at the Independent Electrical Training Center in Salem partnered with Chemeketa Community College for college credit
+- Area II Inside Electrical program and Limited Residential at the Independent Electrical Training Center in Salem partnered with Chemeketa Community College for college credit

 - Online apprenticeship training throughout the state

-Connect with other industry specific professionals who not only understand your challenges and needs, but can provide you needed services and advice.
-Attend an annual conference and trade show, wire-off competition, and educational, industry-related seminars to keep on top of the trends and issues vital to your business and workforce retention.
+Connect with other industry-specific professionals who not only understand your challenges and needs but can provide you with needed services and advice.

-Participate at the national level either in forums where non-competing groups of contractors from different regions discuss and share best practices to operate more profitably or at the National IEC Convention, Business Summit or Policy Conference.
+You can also participate at the national level in Forums with non-competing groups of contractors from different regions to discuss and share best practices.

 MEMBER BENEFITS AS AN INDUSTRY PARTNER